 The third of our collections is the Ward Library – the undergraduate working library of some 60,000 volumes, which opened in 1984 in the building in Little St Mary's Lane that, for a hundred years, had housed the Museum of Classical Archaeology.
 The Library takes its name from Sir Adolphus Ward, who was Master from 1900 to his death in 1924.
 Until his death, all the College's books had been housed in the Perne Library, the cases of which had been built up and adapted over the centuries to take them.
 Ward left some 5,000 volumes to the Library – chiefly of English literature and English and foreign history.
 They were too many to fit into the Perne; and so his bequest precipitated the foundation of a library designed specifically for the working requirements of undergraduates.
 For the first thirty years of its existence it was housed in Burrough's Building – first in one room on the first floor, and eventually taking up both first-floor sets – which provided both a bookstack and a reading room.
 The Perne Library, having been reduced to proportions which could be accommodated largely in the original cases, reverted to being a scholars' library, and was open only for the purpose of research.
 In 1952, however, the growth of the Ward made another move imperative.
 The Ward books were now moved to the attics of G staircase, and the Perne Library was reopened as a reading room.

 Thirty years later, the continuing growth of the Ward, and the danger to which the Perne books were exposed in an open reading-room, led us – supported by the generosity of the College's members and of its friends – to move it to its present quarters.
 The Perne was relieved of a great many nineteenth-century accessions (transferred to the reserved collections in the Ward) and, handsomely restored and redecorated, reverted finally to being a research library.
 This splendid transformation of much of the Museum building into our Library enabled the Ward collection to be worthily housed, for the first time for many years, under one roof.
-And now, twenty years further on, the College, supported again by generous benefactions, has extended and completed that transformation, by converting the last unused gallery of the old Museum into a magnificent reading room (with adjoining computer rooms) – named the 'Gunn Gallery' after Dr Chan Gunn, an Honorary Fellow and its principal benefactor, who read Medicine at Peterhouse in the 1950s.
+Twenty years further on, the College, supported again by generous benefactions, extended and completed that transformation, by converting the last unused gallery of the old Museum into a magnificent reading room (with adjoining computer rooms) – named the 'Gunn Gallery' after Dr Chan Gunn, an Honorary Fellow and its principal benefactor, who read Medicine at Peterhouse in the 1950s.
 In consequence, the Ward Library now provides members of the College with more comfortable and liberal amenities for study than at any time in its history.